 Tony Doucette – CBC Radio One – firstname.lastname@example.org

 Bob Steele – CBC Radio One – email@example.com

 Artsnotes@acwr.net – Arts Council Windsor & Region (submit info by Monday 5pm)

 Windsorite.ca Blog – firstname.lastname@example.org

 What kind of sound system do you have?
 What do we need to bring?
 Do you have a sound person?

-We have a 8-channel mixer (Mackie PPM1008 – 2 X 800W), two speakers, two monitors, an eight-channel snake, and a small stage.
+We have a 16-channel mixer (ProFX16), two powered main speakers (Yorkville Parasource Series PS12P), two powered monitors and a small stage.
 We have 4-6 mic stands, which often get “lost” by accident when bands load and unload.
 We have four microphones.
-Three SM-58s and two other D-80s (? – I think).
+Three SM-58s and one SM-57.

 We do not have a sound person, although almost 30% of our customers and show-goers are fully educated on the sound board, as they use it several nights per week.

-When a sound person is needed, we can get one…or four.
+When a sound person is needed, we can get one…or four…for a nominal fee.